 Open Farm Days and the Holiday Hop are annual traditions.
 Use the links to see the dates and activities.
 We also offer private tours.
 Schedule the first one of the day and your group can help with “morning chores” (feeding and watering the animals, letting the ducks out).

-Many of our customers have expressed an interest in learning more about how to work with alpaca fiber (wet felting, needle felting, crocheting and dyeing) so we offer classes and opportunities to gather for fiber and fellowship (see workshop/classes).
+Many of our customers have expressed an interest in learning more about how to work with alpaca fiber (wet felting, needle felting, crocheting and dyeing) so we offer classes and opportunities to gather to experience the healing power of handwork and fellowship (see workshop/classes).

 Follow us on Facebook to see the latest photos and visitor comments.